 The Newcomer and Refugee Artist Program provides funding for individual newcomer and refugee professional artists to obtain mentorship in their chosen arts discipline.
 The program is open to professional artists at any stage in their career (i.e. emerging to senior) who have lived in Canada for 7 years or less.
 Mentors must be professional artists or arts-workers.
-Revenues for include grants of \$42,000 (2018 - \$Nil) from Toronto Arts Council (Note 3).
+Revenues for include grants of \$30,000 (2019 - \$42,000) from Toronto Arts Council (Note 3).
+These funds are included within the Neighbourhood Arts Network revenues above.